Weyl distributions, spectral properties, and circulant approximation results for quaternion block multilevel Toeplitz matrix sequences: Introduction

 \item For multilevel block Toeplitz matrices we show that any sandwich Toeplitz matrix equals a right Toeplitz matrix with a reflected symbol; as a consequence, the corresponding matrix sequence shares the same property.
 Further, we explicitly prove adjoint identities and a sharp criterion for proving the Hermitian character in the block, multilevel setting, together with tight localization results for the associated spectra.

 \item We give exact complex $2s\times 2t$ singular and canonical eigenvalue symbols for the left, right, and sandwich cases.
-We prove that multilevel quaternion Toeplitz sequences with $L^{1}$ symbols are distributed in singular values as the embedded symbols $G_\tau$ for $\tau\in\{L,R,(S_L,S_R)\}$.
+We prove that multilevel quaternion Toeplitz sequences with $L^{1}$ symbols are distributed in \val{the sense of} the singular values as the embedded symbols $G_\tau$ for $\tau\in\{L,R,(S_L,S_R)\}$.
 For eigenvalues, we treat (i) Hermitian sequences without additional regularity and (ii) non-Hermitian symbols under a Tilli-type separation hypothesis of the embedded generating function; for the separation hypothesis see \cite{TilliComplex,Donatelli2012}.

-\item We recover the Schatten $p$-norm estimates for Toeplitz matrices with $L^{p}$ symbols in the same scaling as the complex case, with the exception of a factor $2$; see Theorem~\ref{thm:q-schatten-coarse-mv}.
+\item We recover the Schatten $p$-norm estimates for Toeplitz matrices with $L^{p}$ symbols in the same scaling as the complex case, with the exception of a factor $\val{4}$; see Theorem~\ref{thm:q-schatten-coarse-mv}.
 For Hermitian sequences we localize spectra of all finite matrices inside the essential range of the embedded Hermitian symbol and we obtain positivity criteria.
-Here the reference in the complex setting is the paper \cite{serra-capizzano_unitarily_2002}, where a rich variety of variational and norm inequalities are derived.
+Here the reference \val{for the complex setting is} paper \cite{serra-capizzano_unitarily_2002}, where a rich variety of variational and norm inequalities are derived.

 \item Adapting the Pan-Ng splitting and decomposition \cite{PanCirculant2024} for our purposes and settings, we show that right Toeplitz sequences admit a circulant a.c.s., providing an alternative route to singular/spectral distribution results for quaternion Toeplitz sequences that recover the classical approach for the corresponding complex Toeplitz sequences. \end{enumerate} In summary, our theoretical tools and matrix analysis results are based on \cite{zhang_quaternions_1997,rodman_topics_2014}, with the canonical-eigenvalue selection from \cite{zhang_quaternions_1997}.
 The symplectic embedding trick, to our knowledge, dates back to \cite{lee_quaternion_1947} and is here used at the level of matrix sequences.
 The use of a quaternion Fourier analysis in signal processing is discussed in \cite{ell_quaternion_2013,Ell_2014}.
 In the complex case, the multilevel GLT machinery is well developed and it is explained in an exhaustive way in the surveys \cite{garoni_multilevel_2018,GLTblock2}.
 For the unilevel scalar Hermitian quaternion Toeplitz with bounded generating function, see \cite{lin_hermitian_2025}.